 Death Penalty Information

-Oklahoma has executed a total of 192 men and 3 women between 1915 and 2014 at the Oklahoma State Penitentiary.
+Oklahoma has executed a total of 192 men and three women between 1915 and 2014 at the Oklahoma State Penitentiary.
 Eighty-two were executed by electrocution, one by hanging (a federal prisoner) and 112 by lethal injection.
 The last execution by electrocution took place in 1966.
-The first execution by lethal injection in Oklahoma occurred on September 10, 1990, when Charles Troy Coleman, convicted in 1979 of Murder 1st Degree in Muskogee County, was executed.
+Charles Troy Coleman was the first Oklahoma inmate executed by lethal injection on September 10, 1990.
+Coleman was convicted in 1979 of Murder-First Degree in Muskogee County.